-As of June 30, 2022 and December 31, 2021, we had total current liabilities which consists of accounts payable, accrued expenses, insurance payable of \$628,316 and \$369,902, respectively.
-The increase is primarily attributable to the \$203,326 accrued expense for an Operating Partnership unit redemption.
+As of September 30, 2022 and December 31, 2021, we had total current liabilities which consists of accounts payable, accrued expenses, insurance payable of \$560,073 and \$369,902, respectively.
+The decrease is primarily attributable to the \$203,326 accrued expense for an Operating Partnership unit redemption paid in July.

-On April 1, 2022, the Company entered into two loan agreements with an aggregate balance of \$13.5 million as of June 30, 2022 to refinance seven of the Company's properties.
+On April 1, 2022, the Company entered into two loan agreements with an aggregate balance of \$13.5 million as of September 30, 2022 to refinance seven of the Company's properties.
 The loan agreements consist of one loan in the amount of \$11.4 million secured by six properties, and one loan in the amount of \$2.1 million on the property held in the tenant in common investment at an interest rate of 3.85% from April 1, 2022 through and until March 31, 2027.
 Effective April 1, 2027 and through the maturity date of March 31, 2032, the interest rate adjusts to the 5-year Treasury plus 2.5% and is subject to a floor of 3.85%.
 The Company's CEO entered into a guaranty agreement pursuant to which he guaranteed the payment obligations under the promissory notes if they become due as a result of certain "bad-boy" provisions, individually and on behalf of the Operating Partnership.
-During the three months ended June 30, 2022, we incurred a loss on debt extinguishment of \$144,029 related to the write off of unamortized debt issuance costs previously incurred on these mortgage loans that were refinanced in addition to a prepayment penalty incurred of \$21,000.